Documentation

 Description

 spark login starts an OAuth 2.0 PKCE authentication flow.
 It opens your default browser to the Spark authorization page, where you sign in and grant access.
-After authorization, the browser redirects to a local callback server on port 5173 to complete the handshake.
+After authorization, the browser redirects to a local callback server on 127.0.0.1:8789 to complete the handshake.

-Once authenticated, your credentials persist across terminal sessions and refresh automatically.
-You do not need to log in again unless you explicitly log out or your tokens are revoked.
+Once authenticated, your credentials persist across terminal sessions.
+Access tokens refresh automatically (with a 5-minute buffer before expiration); you don't need to log in again unless you log out, the refresh token expires, or you delete the settings file.

 Arguments